Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids

-The condition that the identity inclusion be a morphism of vector bundles is the first equation in (\ref{eq:sides}) below.
+The condition that the identity inclusion be a morphism of vector bundles is the f\/irst equation in (\ref{eq:sides}) below.
 It follows that $\tilone_{0_p} = \tilo_{1_p}$; that is, the groupoid identity over a zero element of $B$ is the zero element over the corresponding identity element of $\gold$.
 Further, $\tilone_{-b} = -\tilone_b$ for $b\in B$.
-Since multiplication and identity are morphisms of vector bundles, it follows in the usual way that inversion is also a morphism of vector bundles, and this is the second equation in (\ref{eq:sides}).
+Since multiplication and identity are morphisms of vector bundles, it follows in the usual way that inversion is also a morphism of vector bundles, and this is the second equation in~(\ref{eq:sides}),

-Next, the zero sections define a morphism of groupoids.
-To see this, first consider sources.
-By the definition, $\tilalpha\circ\tilo = 0\circ\Ss$, since $\tilalpha$ and $\Ss$ constitute a morphism of vector bundles.
+Next, the zero sections def\/ine a morphism of groupoids.
+To see this, f\/irst consider sources.
+By the def\/inition, $\tilalpha\circ\tilo = 0\circ\Ss$, since $\tilalpha$ and $\Ss$ constitute a morphism of vector bundles.
 But this can also be read as stating that $\tilo$ and $0$ commute with the sources.
-In the same way, $\tilo$ and $0$ commute with the targets and the multiplication, and are therefore a morphism of Lie groupoids.
-So we have the first two equations below.
+In the same way, $\tilo$ and $0$ commute with the targets and the multiplication, and are therefore morphisms of Lie groupoids.
+So we have the f\/irst two equations below

 The third equation follows by a similar argument.